 Episode 4: Water with James Tebyasa

 This week, Joe connects with James Tebyasa—a Program Support Specialist for Compassion Uganda with a compelling story of being released from poverty.
 James specializes in Compassion Uganda’s WaSH (Water, Sanitation & Hygiene) initiatives, and is passionate about the life-changing impact that clean water has on young lives!
 If you’re interested in giving to the water initiatives like the ones James described, visit compassion.ca/water.

 Joe sits down with Mark Wollenberg— National Director of Church Mobilization for International Justice Mission Canada (IJM).
 Listen in as Mark shares his perspective on the effect that slavery and violence have on those living in poverty.
 Hear some incredible stories of the work that IJM does in partnership with organizations like Compassion to release people from the bondage of slavery.
 Learn more about International Justice Mission at IJM.ca

 Episode 2: Strategic Compassion with Barry Slauenwhite

-President and CEO of Compassion Canada, Dr. Barry Slauenwhite, joins Joe in the studio as they talk about Barry’s 35 years of experience in the sphere of International Development.
-Barry shares about his new book Strategic Compassion: Reuniting The Good News and Good Works in the fight against Poverty, and recounts his experience in Haiti during the 2010 Earthquake.
+President and CEO of Compassion Canada, Barry Slauenwhite, joins Joe in the studio as they talk about Barry’s 35 years of experience in the sphere of International Development.
+Barry shares about reuniting the good news and good works in the fight against poverty, and recounts his experience in Haiti during the 2010 Earthquake.